An Ice Shelf Is Cracking In Antarctica, But Not For The Reason You Think

 "It is quite a large impact, indeed," says Sevestre.

-The 30-or-so ice shelf experts gathered in the UK this week aren't sure whether this more serious chain reaction will happen, but they are confident, at least, that the Delaware-sized chunk will come off.
-The crack only has about ten miles left to go.
+The 30-or-so ice shelf experts gathered in the U.K. this week aren't sure whether this more serious chain reaction will happen, but they are confident, at least, that the Delaware-sized chunk will come off.
+The crack only has about 10 miles left to go.
+Copyright 2017 NPR.
+To see more, visit http://www.npr.org/.